5 Ways To Boost Client Security Posture with SaaS protection

 Successful managed service providers know their real value isn’t in managing a layer of technology, it’s in solving problems.
 These days no problem looms larger than how to be resilient and adaptive in the face of accidental or malicious data loss or theft.

 Some clients may not grasp the critical importance of properly protecting SaaS data, or just view it merely as another storage solution.
 Managed service providers need to emphasize exactly how SaaS backup can boost a client’s overall security posture and business resilience.
-Here are the top five security benefits of SaaS backup solutions clients should understand:

 1. Backup Automation